The Breast Lift with Dr. Lamb

 The breast lift technique has been performed for decades and has provided thousands of women with long-lasting results.
 As plastic surgery procedures become safer and more effective, a growing number of women are embracing the benefits this rejuvenating procedure can produce.
 Here are some recent statistics on the technique from the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery:

-- Breast lift patients report the highest satisfaction rating of all cosmetic surgery recipients.
+- Breast lift patients report the highest satisfaction rating among all cosmetic surgery recipients.

-- Since 2000, breast lifts have increased by 70%, twice the rate of implant procedures.
+- Since 2000, breast lifts have increased by 70%, or twice the rate of implant procedures.